Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 - Returns: <router-link to="/ertp/api/payment.html#payment">`{Promise<Invitation>}`</router-link>

 Make a credible Zoe `invitation` for a smart contract.
 Note that `invitations` are a special case of an ERTP `payment`.
-They are in a one-to-one relationship with the `invitationsIssuer`, which is used to validate invitations and their `amounts`.
+They are in a one-to-one relationship with the `invitationIssuer`, which is used to validate invitations and their `amounts`.

 The `invitation`'s